Luos-io/Documentation/src/pages/tools/gate.md

 # Gate

 The Gate is a main tool of the Luos eco-system.
-It's allowing you to translate any Luos achitecture into a more convenient format for standard software ([Json](../api/api.md) most of the time) and to stream and receive those formated informations using any means of communication, such as serial interface, wifi, bluetooth, Lora, ...
+It's allowing you to translate any Luos achitecture into a more convenient format for standard software ([Json](../api/api.md) most of the time) and to stream and receive those formated information using any means of communication, such as serial interface, wifi, bluetooth, Lora, ...

 You can use it to take control of any embedded service with [any languages](../api/api.md) on any machine.
 For example we use it in [Pyluos](./pyluos.md) or [ROS](./ros.md)!